Non-residential / Commercial Properties

 There are several fee adjustments available to reduce the hardship impact of the Watershed Protection Fee on non-residential/commercial property owners.

-• If the Watershed Protection Fee is greater than 15 percent of the total tax bill in Fiscal Year 2017, then the Fee is automatically capped at 15 percent of the total tax bill for all non-residential/commercial properties.
-Each subsequent year the cap percentage will be lowered 5%, for example if the Fee is greater than 10% of the total tax bill in FY 2018, then the Fee is automatically capped at 10% of the total tax bill.
-This continues until the percentage hardship reaches a 5% cap in FY 2019.
+• If the Watershed Protection Fee is greater than 5 percent of the total tax bill in the current Fiscal Year, then the Fee is automatically capped at 5 percent of the total tax bill for all non-residential/commercial properties.

 • If, after the percentage adjustment, the Fee is greater than $1,000, the owner has the opportunity to prove financial hardship by submitting a defined series of documents to Howard County.
 If a hardship is verified, then the owner pays only $1,000.
 APPLY HERE.